dd32/td-gh-ex/README.md

 ## Parent Theme

-Agam Blue is a child theme of Agama.
+Agama Blue is a child theme of Agama.
 You must have it installed to use this theme.
 * [Agama](https://www.theme-vision.com/agama/) by ThemeVision Themes.

 ## Copyright and License